rticommunity/rticonnextdds-connector/README.md

 Also, for Node.js users, we will use this repository for the npm registry.

 ### Support
-Ask questions in the [RTI Community forum](https://community.rti.com/forums/technical-questions) or contact [RTI Support](https://support.rti.com).
+This is an experimental RTI product.
+As such, we offer support through the [RTI Community forum](https://community.rti.com/forums/technical-questions).

 ### Documentation
 The best way to learn Connector is to look at the examples and their corresponding README files: